-(1) Unconjugated hyperbilirubinemias may or may not be associated with excessive hemolysis of red blood cells; in either case the excess bilirubin in the blood plasma is unconjugated.
-In hemolytic jaundice there is an excessive rate of breakdown of RBC and of their hemoglobin, so unconjugated bilirubin passes into the blood faster than it may be removed by the liver.
+Prehepatic (hemolytic) jaundice (corresponds to unconjugated hyperbilirubinemia) may or may not be associated with excessive hemolysis of red blood cells.
+In either case the excess bilirubin in the blood is unconjugated.
+In hemolytic jaundice there is an excessive rate of RBC and of their hemoglobin, so unconjugated bilirubin passes into the blood faster than it may be removed by the liver.
 Jaundice can sometimes occur as a hereditary abnormality (the Crigler-Najjar syndrome or Gilbert syndrome) without evidence of excessive hemolysis.
-A common feature of both disorders is impaired or absent conjugation of bilirubin by virtue of decreased hepatic bilirubin UDP- glucuronyl transferase activity.
-Transient unconjugated hyperbilirubinemia of the newborn is relatively common disorder which develop in the first week of life.
-Delayed functional maturity of glucuronyltransferase, along with a several fold increase in bilirubin production from the degradation of fetal hemoglobin, appears to be the major cause of physiological jaundice.
-Physiological jaundice must be differentiated from the hemolytic disease due to maternal-fetal blood group incompability.
+A common feature of both disorders is impaired or absent conjugation of bilirubin by virtue of decreased hepatic bilirubin UDP-glucuronyl transferase activity.
+Transient unconjugated hyperbilirubinemia of the newborn (neonatal jaundice) is relatively common disorder which develop in the first week of life.
+Delayed functional maturity of glucuronyl transferase, along with a severalfold increase in bilirubin production from the degradation of fetal hemoglobin, appears to the major cause of physiological jaundice.
+Physiological jaundice must be differentiated from the haemolytic disease due to maternal-fetal blood group incompatibility.
 Bilirubin encephalopathy ("kernicterus") is the most feared complication of hyperbilirubinemia in the newborn.
-The laboratory findings are characteristic: unconjugated bilirubin in the blood, the stools are very dark (urobilin, stercobilin), in excessive hemolysis urobilin and stercobilin are found also in the urine.
+The laboratory findings are characteristic: unconjugated bilirubin in the blood, urobilinogen in the urine, the stools are very dark (urobilin, stercobilin), in excessive hemolysis urobilin and stercobilin are found also in the urine.
+However, bilirubin and bile acids are absent in urine.

-(2) Hepatocellular (hepatic) jaundice may be eg. due to hepatitis or due to drugs and toxins which cause diffuse hepatocellular injury.
+Hepatic (hepatocellular) jaundice (usually corresponds to mixed hyperbilirubinemia) may be e.g. due to hepatitis or due to drugs and toxins which cause diffuse hepatocellular injury.
 In hepatic jaundice the blood plasma contains both conjugated and unconjugated bilirubin.
-The increase in conjugated form is explained by the impaired transport into the bile which is the rate-limiting step in the overall transhepatic transport of bilirubin.
-The laboratory findings are relatively rich: both forms of bilirubin are present in the blood, the plasma activities of many enzymes are increased (ALT, AST, LDH, gamma-GT), imbalance in plasma proteins causes the increase in TTT, excretory liver tests are positive.In urine, bilirubin and increased amounts of urobilinogen and urobilin are found.
-When the jaundice is severe, Ubg is found in urine only in early stages of the condition and during recovery.
+The increase in conjugated form is explained by the impaired transport into the bile which is the rate-limiting step in overall transhepatic transport of bilirubin.
+The laboratory findings are relatively rich: both form of bilirubin are present in the blood, the plasma activities of many enzymes are increased (ALT, AST, LDH, gamma-glutamyl transferase), imbalance in plasma proteins causes the decrease of A/G ratio, excretory liver tests are positive.
+In urine, bilirubin and increased amounts of urobilinogen and urobilin are fAound.
+When the jaundice is severe, urobilinogen is found in urine only in early stage of condition and during recovery.
 The stools may be pale or clay-coloured.